team-charls/netpbm-wic-codec/README.md

 This project is the development phase:

-- Visual Studio 2022 17.4 or newer is needed to build the project.
+- Visual Studio 2022 17.7 Preview 3.0 or newer is needed to build the project.
 - No installer with pre-built binaries is available, manually building and registering is required.
 - Only .pgm P5 gray scale images can be decoded.
 - All .pgm files are considered single frame (the Netpbm standard also allows multi-frame)